andyhorn/simple_routes/README.md

 When in debug mode (or in tests), this method will check for duplicate segments and throw an assertion error if any are found.

-<a id="data-routes"></a>
+<a id="simple-data-routes"></a>

-#### Route parameters and DataRoutes
+#### Route parameters and SimpleDataRoutes

-For routes that require parameters, extend `DataRoute` instead.
+For routes that require parameters, extend `SimpleDataRoute` instead.
 This will allow you to define a data class that will be used to pass data to your route.

 For example, say you have a route that requires a user ID.
 First, define an enum value that represents the "userId" parameter.